2ho Client for Linux

 Install WireGuard

 Depending on your distro, WireGuard may already be installed.
-Take a quick look with the following commands.
+Take a quick look at the following commands.
+You do not need 'wg' (wi

 If you find something, you can skip this part.
 If not...